GavrilS/web_design_tutorial/README.md

 # web_design_tutorial
-A tutorial designing a site
+A tutorial designing a site similar to MDN.